 The Company has access to a mix of variable and fixed rate funding options through Queensland Treasury Corporation ('QTC'), so that the interest rate risk exposure can be minimised, where applicable.
-The Company does not account for any fixed rate financial assets or liabilities, therefore a change in interest rates at the reporting date would not materially affect the profit or loss.
+The Company does not account for any fixed rate financial assets or liabilities, therefore a change in interest rates at the reporting date would not materially affect the statement of comprehensive income.